HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 A DOI provides a link of the form https://doi.org/xxxx which resolves via the hosting [Registration Agency](https://www.doi.org/registration_agencies.html) or [open-access repository](https://en.wikipedia.org/wiki/Open-access_repository).
 A DOI is the most commonly accepted means for citing documents and data in scientific publications.

-It is acceptable for a DOI to resolve to an external website (e.g. BioStudies, Zenodo, etc.) which could then provide a URL to the project in the Data Browser as well as the ability to store point-in-time copies (i.e. versions) of relevant files such as the download manifest, metadata tsv, matrix output file, etc.
+It is an Unresolved Question as to whether a DOI may resolve to an external website (e.g. BioStudies, Zenodo, etc).
+Such an external web page could then provide a URL to the project in the Data Browser as well as the ability to store point-in-time copies (i.e. versions) of relevant files such as the download manifest, metadata tsv, matrix output file, etc.
 The stored manifest file could then be used in the HCA CLI to download the exact versions of the data and metadata for that version of the project.
 It is a requirement that the DCP never deletes older versions of cited data files, except for the special case of retraction of unconsented data.

 #### Possible DOI Registration Agencies and open-access repositories that provide the ability to assign DOIs: